Young Woman Applying Skincare Treatment As Part Of Her Routine

 Common Skincare Mistakes Teens Make

-• Using too many products
+• Using too many products at once

-• Scrubbing skin too hard
+• Scrubbing your skin too hard

 • Skipping moisturiser

-• Touching or picking spots
+• Touching or picking your skin

 • Expecting instant results